csparkresearch/KuttyPy-GUI/docs/installation.md

 	this version may not be up to date because this is very recent work, and several changes were made over the past few months

 ## Installing on windows.

++ The best option is to use pip as shown in the first section.
 + This code can be run from source, provided python3 and pyqt5 are installed.
 + [Download Bundled Installer](https://drive.google.com/uc?export=download&id=1giJuDNIql8X5oaIcOLFACXD05-hmkBAy)